Market cap of Oragenics Inc. [OGEN] reaches 18.30M – now what?

 Sponsored

-Oragenics, Inc. (NYSE American: OGEN) (“Oragenics” or the “Company”), a biotechnology company dedicated to fighting infectious diseases including COVID-19, today announced results indicating no toxicity signals or adverse events from its Good Laboratory Practices (GLP) toxicology study in rabbits evaluating the safety and immunogenicity of its NT-CoV2-1 intranasal vaccine candidate.
-Oragenics believes the findings of the final toxicology report, including a full histopathology evaluation, confirm a safety and immunogenicity profile that further support its plan to submit regulatory filings required to progress to a Phase 1 clinical study.
+As a result of the Reverse Stock Split, every 60 pre-split shares of common stock outstanding will automatically combine into one new share of common stock without any action on the part of holders, and the number of issued and outstanding common shares will be reduced from approximately 117.6 million shares to approximately 1.9 million shares.
+Any fractional shares resulting from the Reverse Stock Split will be rounded up to the nearest whole share on a per shareholder basis.
+Proportionate adjustments will be made to (i) shares of common stock issuable upon exercise or conversion of all issued and outstanding options, warrants and convertible securities of every kind, and (ii) shares outstanding and authorized for issuance under the Company’s 2021 Equity Incentive Plan.
+The Reverse Stock Split will neither affect the par value of the common stock nor will it affect the Company’s authorized preferred stock, except to affect, where applicable, the conversion rates of outstanding shares of preferred stock.

-The results of the trading session contributed to over 5287681 shares changing hands.
-Over the past one week, the price volatility of Oragenics Inc. stands at 19.92% while the volatility over the past one month is 10.33%.
+The stocks have a year to date performance of -67.49 percent and weekly performance of -14.10 percent.
+The stock has been moved at -53.97 percent over the last six months.
+The stock has performed -25.68 percent around the most recent 30 days and changed -38.22 percent over the most recent 3-months.

-The market cap for OGEN stock reached $18.30 million, with 116.75 million shares outstanding and 114.29 million shares in the current float.
-Compared to the average trading volume of 361.16K shares, OGEN reached a trading volume of 5287681 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 439.94K shares, OGEN reached to a volume of 6040199 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for OGEN shares is $1.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on OGEN stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.